global-asp/asp-source/en/0097_silly-sizwe.md

 No, she did not even smile.

 ##
-“You silly, silly boy,” said his mother when she told her what had happened.
-You should have carried it on your shoulder.”
+"You silly, silly boy," said his mother when she told her what had happened.
+You should have carried it on your shoulder."
-“Don't worry,” said Sizwe, “I will do so next time.”
+"Don't worry," said Sizwe, "I will do so next time."

 ##
 The next day when Sizwe got to